 Maximum Participants: 12 (2 guides)

 With another spectacular day ahead of us, we’ll wake to a hearty breakfast.
-After everyone has had their fill, we’ll pack for the day (we return to our site in the later afternoon) and launch yet again into the orca waters of Johnstone Strait...bring along your camera today because you’ll need it!
+After everyone has had their fill, we’ll pack for the day (we return to our site in the later afternoon) and launch ourselves again into the orca waters of Johnstone Strait... bring along your camera today, because you’ll need it!
 Our destination today is a paddle further along the coastline down to the Michael Biggs Ecological Reserve.
-The area around the reserve is home to several well frequented “rubbing beaches” where the orca have displayed a unique behavior only witnessed in this area of swimming right along these beaches and rubbing themselves along the small pebbles on the beaches here.
-We will stop for lunch on one of these beaches and hopefully witness this very behavior.
+The area around the reserve is home to several well frequented “rubbing beaches” where the orca have displayed a unique behaviour only witnessed in this area of swimming right along these beaches, rubbing themselves along the small pebbles on the beaches here.
+We will stop for lunch on one of these beaches and hopefully witness this behaviour.
 Some of the other wildlife the area boasts that we may see are bald eagles, deer, bear, porpoise, dolphin, seals and even sometimes the occasional humpback or grey whale that decides to take the inside waters of the Strait as opposed to the outside west coast route around Vancouver Island.
 In the afternoon, we’ll make our way back to our campsite at Kaikash.
 Dependent on weather, we may also venture to an old Whale Research Observation site, high up on one of the bluffs in the area...the hike and the view from above is spectacular.
 Another delicious meal and warm campfire to put a great end to a magnificent day!

 Please note that weather and sea conditions may affect the itinerary.
 In addition, although we operate during the time of peak whale activity in the area, we cannot guarantee their presence.

 - All meals from lunch Day 1 to lunch Day 3 or 6